e-gun/HipparchiaGoServer/README.md

 ### STATUS (`v0.9.3`):

 * 25%-700% faster than HipparchiaServer depending on the function.
 Uses c.
 60% as much RAM.
-* monolithic binary: no need for extra files/folders beyond `hgs-conf.json`
+* monolithic binary: no need for extra files/folders beyond setting a password in `hgs-conf.json`
-* searching theoretically fine but needs more testing/checking
+* searching seems to be fine (but more testing/checking would not hurt)
 * browsing
 * selections
 * exclusions